benheng/Microprocessors/README.md

 Microprocessors
 ===============

-MSP430 programs written for my Microprocessors class
+MSP430 programs written for my Microprocessors class at BU